civboot/civlua/smol/README.md

 The above is kind of profound: there is never a wasted code, every code contributes to the dictionary until the dictionary is full.
 It also makes the algorithm incredibly simple to implement.

+## Huffman Encoding
+Orthogonal to LZW is Huffman encoding.
+While LZW compresses common sequences into single codes, Huffman represents common codes as short bitprefixes and less-common codes as long bit-prefixes.

+Huffman works by constructing an unbalanced binary tree where the leaves are the codes.
+The "huffman code" is then the bits needed to get from the root to the leaf, where `0` represents left and `1` represents right.
+We will call this the `bitpath`.

+To construct the tree so that the end codes take up the least number of bits, the Huffman technique uses a priority queue (a minheap) where the value is the frequency of the code.
+Each time nodes are added to the tree, their bitpath is increased by one.
+The node that is the sum of their frequencies is then put back into the minheap and the process continued until there is only a single node in the minheap.